Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 ***Version: Vivado 2022.1***

-When using a Versal device, the IP Integrator creates a Block Design (BD) that contains a CIPS block (Control, Interfaces & Processing System) and the NoC (Network-On-Chip) with DDR-MC (DDR Memory Controller).
+When using a Versal device, the IP integrator  creates a Block Design (BD) that contains a CIPS block (Control, Interfaces & Processing System) and the NoC (Network-On-Chip) with DDR-MC (DDR Memory Controller).

-An AXI-based RTL module will be imported using IPI Module Reference to demonstrate how users can quickly add their own RTL to a block design.
+An AXI-based RTL module will be imported using IP integrator   Module Reference to demonstrate how users can quickly add their own RTL to a block design.
 A second RTL based IP that is packaged as an IP repository will also be added to the Block Design.

-The IPI Designer Assistance is also featured in this tutorial to perform Block and Connection Automation to assist in the creation of module blocks and the connect of these modules.
+The IP integrator   Designer Assistance is also featured in this tutorial to perform Block and Connection Automation to assist in the creation of module blocks and the connect of these modules.
 Once the design is validated and the RTL wrapper is created, initial constraints are then added before running RTL synthesis.
 After synthesis is complete, the